-More questions about residential living policies and produces?
+Do you have more questions about residential living policies and procedures?
 Read more information.

 Housing Selection is the process in which all current students may sign up for housing for the upcoming academic year.
-Unless you have been selected for themed housing, or are studying abroad and working with Residence Life on a housing placement, you will be selecting your housing online via myPugetSound.
-Students will be able to pick an assignment in the following order:
+Unless you have signed up for Homesteading (not available to current first-year students), Group Housing, Themed Housing, an SAA single room accommodation, or you will be living in a Greek House, you will be selecting your housing online via your MyPugetSound portal.
+More information about pre-Self-Service options is available here.

 Read our Housing Selection Guide for more information about completing the housing contract and selecting housing in myPugetSound.

-For rising juniors and seniors, the selection process is first-come, first-served starting at 9am on February 15, there is not a group registration process for juniors and seniors.
-Residence Life suggests one member of your group signs on right at 9am to select the house you’d like to live in.
+For rising juniors and seniors, the selection process is first-come, first-served starting at a predetermined time.
+Residence Life suggests one member of your group signs on at the earliest available time to select the house you’d like to live in.
 Each member of the group will need to select your specific room within that house individually, which you can do by logging in on separate devices at the same time, or one at a time once a house is selected.
 Residence Life will not be able to “hold” rooms though, so you’ll want to coordinate with your group timing.

 All seniors/juniors in the group should plan to sign up for the same housing location during their self-service time.
 Once one student has selected a space, they may contact Residence Life to hold the remaining spaces for their group.
-Residence Life will do the best we can to accommodate the group, however, priority will be given to houses comprised of all seniors, then all juniors, and then a mix of seniors and juniors.
+Please be sure you have the names and Puget Sound ID numbers for the sophomores you'd like to include.
+Residence Life will do its best to accommodate the group, however priority will be given to houses comprised of all seniors, then all juniors, and then a mix of seniors and juniors.

 This means it is incumbent on the rising juniors and seniors in the group to find a space for the group as soon as they are able after self-service starts.
 Once the rising upper-division students have secured a suite/house, any member of the group may email email@example.com to request that the sophomores in the group are manually assigned to the chosen location.
 Residence Life is unable to hold a space prior to self-service for the group.
 Note: Thomas Hall is not available for rising sophomores.